A list stores multiple items in a single variable.

 [0, 1, 1, 2, 2, 2]

-In the above example, we added integers 1
+In the above example, we added integers 1 and 2 multiple times to the list.

 There is no restriction on adding similar data type items into the list, you can add different data types as well.